 - Earn at least the minimum total number of units specified for the particular degree.
 All degrees require students to complete at least 120 applicable units.

-- Earn at least a C (2.0) grade point average in the student's major area of study.
+- Earn at least a C (2.0) grade point average in all engineering courses taken.